CM2P/CM2P/token/readme.md

+# CHF-S Token creation
+The code to create the CHF-S stable coin in Algorand Testnet is located in ../mobile/lib/algorand.dart:121 it leverage the ASA framework.

 # Token Design

 CHF-S (CHF-S) is a digital stablecoin that is pegged to the Swiss franc and run on Algorand